mas-bandwidth/yojimbo/BUILDING.md

 ## Building on MacOS and Linux

-Download [premake 5](https://premake.github.io/download.html) then build and install from source.
+First, download and install [premake 5](https://premake.github.io/download.html).

-Next install libsodium and mbedtls.
+Next, install libsodium and mbedtls.

 On MacOS X, this can be done `brew install libsodium mbedtls`.
 If you don't have Brew, you can install it from <http://brew.sh>.